-In 2016, there was an estimated number of 13,700 jobs in the United States for Farm Product Buyer or Purchasing Agent.
+In the United States, there were 13,700 jobs for Farm Product Buyer or Purchasing Agent in 2016.
 There is little to no growth in job opportunities for Farm Product Buyer or Purchasing Agent.
-There will be an estimated 1,400 positions for Farm Product Buyer or Purchasing Agent per year.
+Due to new job openings and attrition, there will be an average of 1,400 job openings in this field each year.

 The states with the most job growth for Farm Product Buyer or Purchasing Agent are Utah, Washington, and Oregon.
 Watch out if you plan on working in Mississippi, Ohio, or Vermont.
 These states have the worst job growth for this type of profession.

-Tools & Technologies Used by Farm Product Buyers and Purchasing Agents
+What Tools do Farm Product Buyers and Purchasing Agents Use?